On optimal solutions of classical and sliced Wasserstein GANs with non-Gaussian data: Empirical study with synthetic data

-Then, we let $\Theta$ of \eqref{SWmonteappr} be our proposed linear generator parameters \eqref{optimallinearparameter} and the parameters of $r$-PCA solution.
-In Fig. \ref{tse}, we can see that the sliced Wasserstein distance with our proposed linear generator parameters is much lower than the one of $r$-PCA when $r=\frac{2}{3}d$.
+We let $\Theta$ of \eqref{SWmonteappr} be our proposed linear generator parameters \eqref{optimallinearparameter} and the parameters of the $r$-PCA solution.
+In Fig. \ref{tse}, we can see that the sliced Wasserstein distance with our linear generator is much lower than that of $r$-PCA when $r=\frac{2}{3}d$.

-In addition, we use not only the i.i.d. synthetic data but also the data generated by AR model mentioned in Remark \ref{remark:correlated}.
-The AR model is defined as $X_j=0.5 X_{j-1}+\eta_j$ where $\eta_j$ is i.i.d. student distribution noise.
-Given the correlated data, we compare the value of \eqref{SWmonteappr} with our proposed linear generator parameters to the value with the parameters of $r$-PCA.
-In Fig. \ref{correlated_tse}, except for $d=10$, we can see that the sliced Wasserstein distance with our proposed linear generator parameters is lower like the i.i.d. data scenario when $r=\frac{2}{3}d$.
+When $r=d$, our results reach the same values as the $r$-PCA method at $d=1000$.
+The computational complexity of solving our proposed asymptotically optimal parameters is lower than the complexity of the $r$-PCA optimal parameters.
+For the $r$-PCA optimal parameters, the complexity of computing the covariance and finding the eigenvalues is $O((M+r)d^2)$, which is $O(Md^3)$ in the settings $r=\frac{2}{3}d$ and $r=d$.
+For our proposed linear generator parameters, we only need to compute $\E_\mu[\|X\|^2]$ whose complexity is $O(Md)$.
+Our asymptotically optimal linear generator has comparable performance to the r-PCA solution while reducing the computational resources required for parameters.

-When $r=d$, our results reach the same value as $r$-PCA method with both i.i.d. data and correlated data at $d=1000$ and $d=2000$, respectively.
-Although $r$-PCA method can have lower sliced Wasserstein distance in some case like $r=d$, the computation complexity of solving the $r$-PCA optimizer is higher than the complexity of our asympotically optimizer.
-For the $r$-PCA optimizer, the complexity of computing the covariance and find the eigenvalues is $O((M+r)d^2)$.
-For our proposed linear generator parameters, we only need to compute $\E_\mu[\|X\|^2]$ which complexity is $O(Md)$.
-Our asymptotically optimal linear generator has comparable performance to the r-PCA solution while reducing the computation energy resources.
+As \cite{nadjahi2021fast}, in addition to the i.i.d. synthetic data, we also use the data generated from the AR model in Remark \ref{remark:correlated}.
+For each sample $X^{(i)}$, the $j$-th element $X^{(i)}_j=0.5 X^{(i)}_{j-1}+\eta_j$ where $\eta_j$ is i.i.d. student's-t distribution noise.
+Given the correlated data, we compare the value of \eqref{SWmonteappr} with our proposed linear generator parameters to that of $r$-PCA.
+In Fig. \ref{correlated_tse}, except for very small $d=10$, we can see that the sliced Wasserstein distance with our proposed linear generator is lower than the i.i.d. data scenario when $r=\frac{2}{3}d$.
+When $r=d$, our results reach the same values as the $r$-PCA method at $d=2000$ with lower complexity than in the i.i.d. generated data.